chicago29094/bad-tendencies/project-worksheet.md

 - Allow user to choose player
 - Restart the game when the user loses

-You shhould have at least 10 items here
+You should have at least 10 items here

 #### PostMVP